McConnell boasts about Blankenship's loss

 "I think we are in the process of getting fully electable nominees in all our primaries this year, which gives us the best chance possible," McConnell added.

-Asked if he thinks Morrisey can beat incumbent Democratic Sen. Manchin, McConnell indicated he is hopeful.
+Asked if he thinks Morrisey can beat incumbent a Democratic Sen. Manchin, McConnell indicated he is hopeful.

 "We certainly are going to be competitive, yeah," McConnell said.

-Note: This story has been updated to include additional comment from lawmakers.